Libertarian perspectives on foreign intervention

-Libertarian perspectives on foreign intervention started as a reaction to the Cold War mentality of military interventionism promoted by American conservatives like William F. Buckley Jr. which had supplanted Old Right non-interventionism.
+Libertarian perspectives on foreign intervention started as a reaction to the Cold War mentality of military interventionism promoted by American conservatives, including William F. Buckley Jr., who supplanted Old Right non-interventionism.

 The Vietnam War split the uneasy alliance between growing numbers of self-identified libertarians and the Cold War conservatives.
 Libertarians opposed to the war joined the draft resistance and peace movements and created organizations such as Students for a Democratic Society.
 The split was aggravated at the 1969 Young Americans for Freedom convention where the burning of a draft card sparked physical confrontations among convention attendees, a walkout by many libertarians, and the creation of antiwar libertarian organizations.

-Left-libertarians generally oppose foreign interventions and are usually anti-imperialist while right-libertarians also generally oppose all government foreign aid to other nations.
-In the United States, the Libertarian Party oppose strategic alliances between the United States and foreign nations.
+Left-libertarians generally oppose foreign military intervention on anti-imperialist grounds, while right-libertarians also generally oppose foreign military intervention and generally oppose all government foreign aid as well.
+In the United States, the Libertarian Party opposes strategic alliances between the United States and foreign nations.